You Got It All: Reception

 A favorable review from CD Universe said, "The Jets' gem 'You've Got It All' shines brightly as ever with Britney's girlish allure.
 Take note, however, that Britney's not all bubbles—with an obvious influence from Mariah Carey, she glides quite ably through the key changes and delivers octave leaps and vibratos that should melt just about any heart, young or old."

-Other versions

-Filipino pop singer Arnee Hidalgo recorded her version of the song in 2006.

-Filipino acoustic band MYMP recorded their version of the song in 2006.